abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/2-Algorithms.md

     buckets[i] += 1

   # sort the elements

+  # Option 1: using extra space
   sorted_array = []
   for j in range(len(buckets)):
     for _ in range(buckets[j]):
       sorted_array.append(j)

   return sorted_array

+  # ----------------------------------------------

+  # Option 2: in-place
+  i = 0
+  for j in range(len(buckets)):
+    for _ in range(buckets[j]):
+      array[i] = j
+      i += 1

+  return array
 ```

+- Time complexity:
-- Time complexity: `O(n + k)`, where `n` is the number of elements in the array and `k` is the number of buckets
+  - `O(n + k)`, where `n` is the number of elements in the array and `k` is the number of buckets
+  - notice that its's not `O(n^2)`, even though it has 2 nested loops, because the inner loop doesn't depend on the outer loop
+- **Notes:**
-- **Note:** the bucket sort is not a stable sort, because it doesn't preserve the order of the elements with the same value
+  - the bucket sort is **not a stable sort**, because it doesn't preserve the order of the elements with the same value
     - one way to make it stable is to use a **linked list** instead of an array to store the buckets
+  - Normally, you won't be able to use the bucket sort, because the elements of the array won't be uniformly distributed
+    - but if you know that the elements are uniformly distributed, then you should use it because it has the best time complexity `O(n)`

 ---